sud007/CustomTypeface-TextView-Android/README.md

 **Importing:**
 __________

-1.)
-Copy font_text_view.xml and place it in layouts.
+> 1. Copy font_text_view.xml and place it in layouts.
-2.)
-Copy FontTextView.java and place it inside "your.app.package".
+> 2. Copy FontTextView.java and place it inside "your.app.package".
 Fix the package name as per the name of the package you paste it in.
-3.) copy attrs.xml and merge/paste in res/values
+> 3. Copy attrs.xml and merge/paste in res/values.

 You are done with Importing.